Find the Best Sump Pump Installation Services in UK

 The two main types of sump pumps are submersible and pedestal::

-• Submersible Sump Pumps: These pumps are placed underwater the sump basin and are designed for installations where space is limited.
-They typically last longer as well.
+• Submersible Sump Pumps: These pumps are placed inside the sump basin and are generally quieter and more energy-efficient.

-• Pedestal Sump Pumps: These pumps have the motor sitting on a pedestal above the water, with a pipe extending down into the water.
+• Pedestal Sump Pumps: These pumps have the motor mounted above the sump basin , with a pipe extending down into the water.
 This design allows for easier maintenance and repair.

 Do I need a sump pump?